-Occupation therapy is a therapeutic approach that plays a vital role in helping people overcome the effects of disability caused by illness or accident, to carry out everyday tasks or occupations to the full potential.
-It focuses on daily activities and tasks that matters the most to the patient and pushes them to be as independent as possible to enhance their health and well-being.
+Occupation therapy is a therapeutic approach that plays a vital role in helping people overcome the effects of disability caused by illness or accident, to carry out everyday tasks or occupations to their full potential.
+It focuses on daily activities and tasks that matter the most to the patient and pushes them to be as independent as possible to enhance their health and well-being.

 Occupational Therapy role in dyslexia

-Occupational Therapy approach can be very effective in dealing with dyslexia as it addresses key components of skills such as oculomotor function or visual efficiency, executive functioning, and motor coordination.
-An occupational therapist, after proper evaluation of the dyslexic student and his/her ailment, will prepare a customized intervention to improve the person’s ability to help them continue with life skills, work and leisure activities as independently as possible.
+The occupational Therapy approach can be very effective in dealing with dyslexia as it addresses key components of skills such as oculomotor function or visual efficiency, executive functioning, and motor coordination.
+An occupational therapist, after proper evaluation of the dyslexic student and his/her ailment, will prepare a customized intervention to improve the person’s ability to help them continue with life skills, work, and leisure activities as independently as possible.

-This information helps identify the individual’s strengths, weaknesses and list of priorities regarding the person’s various activities.
+This information helps identify the individual’s strengths, weaknesses, and list of priorities regarding the person’s various activities.
 Final outcome evaluation is done to ensure the goals are met and if changes are required in the intervention.
-Intervention, in the case, will cater to all of the student’s needs – physical, psychological, social and environmental.
+Intervention, in this case, will cater to all of the student’s needs – physical, psychological, social, and environmental.

 Such an approach imparts optimism and gives the child a sense of new paths opening up in the future.
-An Occupational Therapy specialist,however, must fully aware themselves with the characteristics of dyslexia before hand.
-Strategies will work out the best if prepared while considering special needs of dyslexic child.
+An Occupational Therapy specialist, however, must be fully aware of the characteristics of dyslexia beforehand.
+Strategies will work out the best if prepared while considering the special needs of a dyslexic child.

 4. Handwriting Skills Development